kriawastaken/as51019.com/content/posts/aspa-bird2.md

 # Questions/comments

-If you'd like to ask me something or have a comment I'd be happy chat via [kjartann@kjartann.is](mailto:kjartann@kjartann.is).
+If you'd like to ask me something or have a comment I'd be happy chat via [kria@kria.tel](mailto:kria@kria.tel).

 <img src="/owiehappy.gif" alt=":owiehappy: emoji" width="48" />